Democracy and elections

 General, local and parish election results for Calderdale.

-The register is published annually based on the canvass of householders carried out in Autumn and can be viewed at several council facilities.
+The register is published annually based on the canvass of householders carried out during the Summer and Autumn and can be viewed at several council facilities.

 Electoral services arrange elections in Calderdale and prepare and maintain the electoral register.